Conservation Corridors Project

 - Develop model language for incorporation of green infrastructure/conservation corridors into local comprehensive planning efforts

-- Maps will show areas of ecological significance remaining in Northern Virginia—not a roadmap for conservation, but rather a snapshot of what currently exists
+- Maps shows areas of ecological significance remaining in Northern Virginia—not a roadmap for conservation, but rather a snapshot of what currently exists

-- Maps will outline areas of nature-based recreation, cultural heritage, water quality and agriculture
+- Maps outline areas of nature-based recreation, cultural heritage, water quality and agriculture

-- Existing GIS-based software programs will be utilized to better understand the benefits of these cores for pollutant removal and carbon sequestration
+- Existing GIS-based software programs were utilized to better understand the benefits of these cores for pollutant removal and carbon sequestration

-- The project will result in tools—specialized maps and model language—that local governments can use in their planning process
+- The project resulted in tools—specialized maps and model language—that local governments can use in their planning process

 Frequently Asked Questions?